MikeCookDev/100daysofcode/README.md

 Day 26: Working on JavaScript more, and no lie, its difficult, but sooo worth it when it clicks!

 Day 27: Continued working on JavaScript...Wish i had more time but at minimum im trying to complete 5 lessons a day.

+Day 28: Continued work on Javascript..not much progress today